microprediction/timemachines/README.md

 - Parameter space:
      - Caller has a limited ability to suggest variation in parameters (or maybe hyper-parameters, since many callees will fit parameters on the fly or when there is time).
-     - All parameters must be squished into a single float *r* in (0,1).
+     - This communication is squished into a single float *r* in (0,1).
      - Arguably, this makes callees more canonical and,
      - seriously, there are lots of real numbers, and
-     - the intent here is that the caller shouldn't need to know a lot about parameters
+     - the intent here is that the caller shouldn't need to know a lot about parameters.
      - This package provides some conventions for expanding to R^n using space filling curves,
-     - so that the (hyper) parameter optimization can still exploit geometry, as you see fit.
+     - so that the callee's (hyper) parameter optimization can still exploit geometry, as you see fit.

 - Ordering of parameters in space-filling curve:
     - The most important variables should be listed first, as they vary more slowly.